CarmenPopoviciu/protractor-styleguide/README.md

 // TODO what more do we want to say here?

-**One word of advice** New versions of Protractor can sometimes come with breaking changes, which might, well, break your tests.
+**One word of advice!** New versions of Protractor can sometimes come with breaking changes, which might, well, break your tests.
 Make sure to always read the changelog before updating to a newer or the latest version!